Updated 20 November 2018

 Bodiam Castle, near Robertsbridge, is one of the most beautiful castles in Sussex and the stuff of fairytales.
 The magnificent medieval castle sits within a mirror-like moat protected by a drawbridge and four castellated towers riddled with arrow slits.
 Set in rural countryside near the River Rother Bodiam is one of the most photographed castles in England.
-Here’s how to enjoy a day out at beautiful Bodiam Castle.
+Here’s how to enjoy a day out at beautiful Bodiam Castle, England.

 Bodiam Castle Today